 Your baby will still use crying as one of the ways of letting you know they need you.
 All babies are different and some babies cry more than others.

-Gross motor skills are the movements that use big muscle groups and your baby will already be using these to improve their sitting and rolling skills.
+Gross motor skills are the movements that use big muscle groups.
+Your baby will already be using these to improve their sitting and rolling skills.
 They may already be crawling or even taking some first steps!

 Your baby will still be getting to grips with sitting as they reach six months so lots of ‘sitting practise’ on the floor will help them build their muscles.
 Your baby will enjoy playing with their feet too!

 Fine Motor Skills use the small muscles in the hand and wrist.
-They might already be able to reach for what they want, and hold things as they get more able to use their new skills.
+Your baby might already be able to reach for what they want, and hold things as they get more able to use their new skills.

 Your baby is now developing more advanced use of their hands.
 This gives them lots of new ways to play and explore.
 Letting them feel and handle different textures builds on their skills and their confidence.